This Council serves from 1 July 2016 to 30 June 2020. Each member’s term of appointment is usually four years.

-Tom Moultrie is Professor of Demography, and Director of the Centre for Actuarial Research (CARe), at UCT.
+Tom Moultrie is professor of demography, and director of the Centre for Actuarial Research (CARe), at UCT.

-Professor Moultrie is a member of the Union for African Population Studies; the Population Association of America, and the International Union for the Scientific Study of Population (IUSSP).
-He is currently serving (2014-2017) as the IUSSP Council Member for Africa.
+He is a member of the Union for African Population Studies; the Population Association of America, and the International Union for the Scientific Study of Population (IUSSP).
+From 2014 to 2017, he served as the IUSSP Council Member for Africa.

 Ms Babalwa Ngonyama

-Mr Neo Mkwame (PG)
+Mr Neo Mkwane (PG)

 Ms Rahmat Omar